Fakebl0cks/Cybercloud-journey/cloud-projects/README.md

 ### 📄 Licensing
-This folder is licensed under the MIT License.
-See `LICENSE` file in this directory.
+This folder is licensed under the MIT License. (see main LICENSE file).